klavins/EEP520-W20/week_6/README.md

 We will cover these first, and then show how we use these concepts.

-Ratios
+Time and Ratios
 ===

 One of the big problems in code that uses time is that it is hard to remember (and for others to figure out) what units of time you are using at any given point in the code.
 This is because if you represent a time point or a duration as an integer, there is no associated information about what the units are.

 The [chrono](http://www.cplusplus.com/reference/chrono/) library solves this with a new templated class called `duration`, which in turn uses `ratio`.

 A `std::ratio` allows you to represent constant ratios as types.
 For example, to representation the ratio two thirds, you would write
 ```c++